 Last night I received the news that longtime barrister, former NY state legislator, former candidate for Vice President of the United States, civil-rights lawyer and, in regards to the subjects of my film, The Searchers, one of the very first to publicly question the government’s theory of the assassination of President John F. Kennedy.

 Who was Mark Lane?
-I think the best answer was written by Robert K. Tanenbaum, a former NYC Assistant District Attorney and Counsel for congress’ investigation into the assassination of JFK in the 1970’s.
-(The investigation determined that there was a “probable conspiracy” in the murders of JFK and MLK.
-But that’s another story.)
+I think the best answer was written by Robert K. Tanenbaum, a former NYC Assistant District Attorney and Counsel for congress’ investigation into the assassination of JFK in the 1970’s:

 A few years ago I wrote an article for a local newspaper to which I added two sidebars which included Lane.